tmont/goa/README.md

 ### Action methods
 Action methods are properties on controllers, like the "bar" thing we did up above.
 They should always return some kind of `Result` object.
 Specifically, that object needs to have an `execute` function on it.
-There are five built-in `Result` objects:
+There are six built-in `Result` objects:

 1. `ActionResult(content[, contentType])` - simply sends whatever content you give it